 Tests to check for possible causes of vaginal bleeding may be done based on the findings during the interview and physical examination.
 For example, doctors may do blood tests to determine how fast blood clots (to check for clotting disorders).

-Doctors typically do blood tests to measure hormone levels (to check for polycystic ovary syndrome, thyroid disorders, pituitary disorders, or other disorders that are common causes of abnormal bleeding).
+Doctors typically do blood tests to measure hormone levels (to check for polycystic ovary syndrome, thyroid disorders, pituitary disorders, or other disorders that are common causes of vaginal bleeding).
 Hormones that may be measured include female hormones such as estrogen or progesterone (which helps control the menstrual cycle), thyroid hormones, and prolactin.

 If results of these tests are negative, abnormal uterine bleeding is diagnosed.